shreyansh26/shreyansh26.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile_pictures/shreyansh_dharamshala.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  # more_info: >
-    <p>555 your office number</p>
+  #   <p>555 your office number</p>
-    <p>123 your address street</p>
+  #   <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #   <p>Your City, State 12345</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am currently working as a **Lead Machine Learning Engineer at [LevelAI](https://thelevel.ai/)**.
+My team is is spread across India, USA & Canada and we primarily work on solving challenging NLP problems at scale to extract and deliver insights from contact-center conversations.
+Previously, I was working at [Mastercard's AI Garage](https://www.linkedin.com/company/mastercard-ai-garage/) as a Data Scientist where we were leveraging AI to make the transactions world a smarter and secure place.
+In my corporate experience, I have mainly worked on **applied research**, meaning I have been involved both in incorporating AI and Machine Learning in product development <u>(leading to product launches/patents)</u> as well as pure research work <u>(publishing papers at AI conferences)</u>.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+I did my **B.Tech in Computer Science and Engineering from IIT (BHU) Varanasi**.
+My B.Tech thesis advisor was [**Prof. K.K.
+Shukla**](https://iitbhu.ac.in/dept/cse/people/kkshuklacse).
+I worked on privacy-preserving Machine Learning and its application in the medical industry.
+Previously I had also worked with him on Adversarial Machine Learning and Malware classification problems.
+In summer 2019, I was an intern at [**Samsung Research Institute - Bangalore**](https://research.samsung.com/sri-b), working on mobility in 5G networks.
+I also worked as a research intern at the [**C3i Institute, Indian Institute of Technology Kanpur**](https://security.cse.iitk.ac.in/) on Malware Detection for Linux, in winter 2018.
+In summer 2018, I was a Data Science intern at [**Innoplexus, Pune (India)**](https://www.innoplexus.com/), working with the Computer Vision team.
+I have also worked with [**Dr. Anil Kumar Singh**](https://www.iitbhu.ac.in/dept/cse/people/aksinghcse), on sentiment analysis on product reviews and natural language generation through shared tasks at conferences.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+When not working on research, I enjoy playing CTFs ([wr47h](https://ctftime.org/team/34870)), either solo or with my team [**Abs0lut3Pwn4g3**](https://ctftime.org/team/72103).
+I also enjoy competitive programming and reading novels.